LuloLabs/.github/profile/README.md

 Check out our [blog](https://blog.lulolabs.co/), where we share in-depth articles about data engineering, analytics, and emerging trends in technology.
 We also cover best practices, tutorials, and insights for professionals in the data space.

 ## 📧 Get In Touch
 For inquiries or collaboration opportunities, reach out to us at [hello@lulolabs.co](mailto:hello@lulolabs.co).
-For questions or inqueiries about any of our repositories, reach out at [code@lulolabs.co](mailto:code@lulolabs.co)
+For questions or inquiries about any of our repositories or projects, reach out at [code@lulolabs.co](mailto:code@lulolabs.co)